 - 2019 is the warmest year on record, with a mean temperature of 1.52°C above average nationwide.

-- There is a widespread record of warm temperatures all throughout the year and the occurrence of heat waves in January and December.
+- There is a widespread record of warm temperatures throughout the year, with the occurrence of heatwaves in January and December.

 - It is also the driest year on record, with rainfall 40 per cent below average.